 Passive houses are a great concept that has proven successful implementations.

-Retrofitting an existing house in such climate zones is also possible but probably will not yield the same, ultimate, results of a properly designed passive house.
-However, it can definitely improve the comfort and safety of occupants during extreme weather events coupled with power outages.
+Retrofitting an existing house in such climate zones is also possible but probably will not yield the same, ultimate, results as a properly designed passive house.
+However, it can improve the comfort and safety of occupants during extreme weather events coupled with power outages.

 KEEP COOL.
 BUILD RESILIENCE.
 EAMPACT.